 For Motor, Home, Taxi and Commercial insurance after we have assessed your demands and needs, we make a personal recommendation from our panel of insurers using a fair and personal analysis of the market.
 The following products are chosen from carefully selected single insurers: Breakdown, Excess Protection & Home Emergency with AXA Assistance; Legal Expenses with Arc Legal Assistance; Key Cover with KeyCare; and GAP Insurance with Jackson Lee.

 When we arrange or renew your Insurance we will usually be paid commission based on a percentage of the premium by the Insurer.
 We will also charge you a fee for arranging your Insurance and for making other changes or adjustments.
+If you choose to pay your premium using premium instalment facilities we will be paid commission by the finance provider based on a percentage of the loan taken for arranging and administering this.
 Further details on our fees and remuneration is noted below

 Your responsibilities to disclose information to us differ depending on whether you are a consumer or a commercial client.
 A consumer is any natural person who is acting for purposes which are solely outside their trade or profession.
 A commercial client is anyone who is not a consumer.

 For consumers, At all times you must take reasonable care to answer all questions honestly and to the best of your knowledge.
 If you don’t, your policy may be cancelled, treated as if it never existed, or your claim rejected or not fully paid.